TaleLearnCode/supercharge-your-architectures-with-messaging-patterns/README.md

 - **Proficiency in C#**: Experience with C# programming, especially in the context of cloud development.
 - **Hands-On Experience**: Prior experience with setting up and configuring cloud services, even at a basic level, will help you follow along with the hands-on labs.

-This workshop is designed for developers and architects, so having a background in software development or system architecture will ensure you can fully engage with the material.
+This workshop is designed for developers and architects, so having a software development or system architecture background will ensure you can fully engage with the material.

 > [!TIP]
 >